Developing Marine Debris Curriculum in Oregon

 What does it accomplish?

-The curriculum will provide a variety of hands-on activities that increase students' awareness on marine debris and allow them to become involved in a meaningful way.
-Armed with lesson plans and activities, the teachers will motivate and challenge students to find ways to address the marine debris issue, incorporating what they have learned into student-led projects.
+The curriculum provided a variety of hands-on activities that increase students' awareness on marine debris and allowed them to become involved in a meaningful way.
+Armed with lesson plans and activities, the teachers motivated and challenged students to find ways to address the marine debris issue, incorporating what they have learned into student-led projects.
 For example, students may choose to make art mosaics out of debris they found, produce live webcasts on marine debris, focus on engineering solutions, or study marine organisms attached to marine debris - all keeping within the STEAMSS curriculum.
-Students will also work with volunteers and partners in the field to collect, analyze, and report marine debris data.
+Students also worked with volunteers and partners in the field to collect, analyze, and report marine debris data.

 What is something unique about the project?

-When projects are complete, the students will display or present them to their local communities and make their observations available online.
-All outreach will be student-led.
+The students displayed or presented the projects to their local communities and made their observations available online.
+All outreach was be student-led.

 Who is involved?

 This hands-on curriculum development was led by Oregon Sea Grant with support from the Oregon Coast Aquarium and the Lincoln County School District.
 The MDP partnered on this project as part of the program's Prevention through Education and Outreach Partnership grants.